 This topic was inspired by the current status of our research group.
 Our post doc researcher Krista just started her 6-month research period in Nanjing University, China.
 Her work will include environmental chemistry research in one of the top universities in China.
 The project is funded by Outi Savonlahti fund, International Institute for Environmental Studies, and Nanjing University.

-Joensuu has been hosting the yearly international science festival SciFest® already since 2007, bringing together thousands of school kids, high school students, and teachers to discover new experiences and learn about science, technology and the environment.
+Joensuu has been hosting the annual international science festival SciFest® already since 2007, bringing together thousands of school kids, high school students, and teachers to discover new experiences and learn about science, technology and the environment.
 SciFest takes place every spring and is free and open to everyone.
 This year was a very special year, since for the first time in the history of SciFest, also early childhood education, Pilke Päiväkodit, was represented as an organizer of a workshop.

 In the neighborhood of Rantakylä, Joensuu, we have a science-oriented day care centre Pilke Loiste.
 The day care centre has been operating since August 2017, and has been an excellent addition to the educational diversity of Joensuu.
 The day care centre Pilke Loiste has initiated co-operation with the Science Park of Joensuu,KideScience and their superb teacher Niko Kyllönen, as well as Luma-keskus and some researchers at UEF.
 They even participated the Epic Challenge project earlier this year with great success and had a chance to meet astronaut Dr. Charles Camarda.